 - it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure.

-1.6 Procedure for assessment

-The Application is being assessed under the General Procedure in the FSANZ Act.
+1.6 Procedure for assessment The application was assessed under the General Procedure in the FSANZ Act.